Skip to content

 That is, the selector is N bits, and we give N cases to choose from of M-bit values of arbitrary signedness.

-If the selector is zero, the zero-value (of the result type) is returned.
+If the selector is zero, the default value is returned.

 Example usage: dslx/tests/priority_sel.x.